david-wu/nanote/README.md

 # Nanote

 Potentially useful someday!
-Sort of inspired by nvAlt
+Sort of inspired by nvAlt.

-Idea is to quickly create, organize, and search notes Will improve this someday
+My goal was to enable quickly creating, organizing, and searching of notes

 ### Developing